 Trek to Manaslu Circuit without a Guide

-Trekking in the Manaslu Circuit without a guide is not possible as the Manaslu Circuit lies in a restricted area.
-A restricted area is a cramped area that requires a special permit to explore.
-You don’t have to worry about getting that special permit for trekking, as you can get one from the Department of Immigration office located in Kathmandu, the capital city of Nepal.
+Trekking on the Manaslu Circuit without a guide is not possible, as it lies in a restricted area.
+A restricted area is a confined space that requires a special permit to enter.
+You don't have to worry about getting that special trekking permit, as you can obtain one from the Department of Immigration office in Kathmandu, Nepal's capital.
 However, the trustworthy trekking agency Boundless Adventure can also provide you with a special permit to trek in the Restricted Area.

-The guide is essential for trekking in a restricted area as it helps you be familiar with the rules and regulations of the local people and ensures your safety during the trek.
+The Guide is essential for trekking in a restricted area, as they help you become familiar with local rules and regulations and ensures your safety during the trek.
 The Trekking Agency will provide the insurance for the Guide itself.
 However, visitors are required to obtain insurance in their own country.
-We suggest you bring an insurance document, as it may be necessary.
+We suggest you bring proof of insurance, as it may be required.

 Accommodation Services during the Manaslu Circuit Trek from Namrung to Samagaon